RadicalTray/rp2350_compilation_fix/README.md

   *
 ```

 Ignore `cc.h` since symbols from it are already defined by framework-arduinopico.
+Suppresses redefine warnings.

 >This patch is not needed to compile and could cause a problem.
 It is already included by [the Arduino_10BASE_T1S Fork](https://github.com/RadicalTray/Arduino_10BASE_T1S).